 7. Flexible subscription alternatives.

-A good school will provide a range of subscription alternatives that you can pick from, depending on the amount of sessions you would like your child to attend each week.
+A good school will provide a range of subscription alternatives that you can pick from, depending on the number of sessions you would like your child to attend each week.

 While a lot of schools will ask you to commit to a fixed membership term, this is a realistic expectation, as casual attendance doesn’t work for a discipline like martial arts, as training is all about commitment and dedication.